MattBidewell/Gloop/README.md

 > Do not use in production.
 Like seriously.
 I mean you can... but I wouldnt.
 At least not yet.

-Gloop is a experiment in learning how interpreters, compilers work and ultimately languages work.
+Gloop is a experiment in learning how interpreters, compilers and ultimately languages work.

 This project should be used as a case study and not a implementable language.
 Follow for a journey in creating an interpreter.
 Updates will be provided below.